The Magic Garden will reopen on 31 March, 2021.

 The most cost-effective way for families to enjoy the Magic Garden throughout the year is to upgrade to our family membership scheme, which offers unlimited entry to all of our sites, including the Magic Garden.
 By issuing tickets to younger children we can also keep a better record of the numbers of people in the garden at any time and hope to manage numbers more effectively.

 If you and your children have had so much fun you will definitely be coming to see us again, we recommend purchasing an Historic Royal Palaces annual membership.
 If your children are aged 5 years and over you can purchase either a Family 1A membership or a family group membership.
-If you pay by direct debit, you get 15 months for the price of 12 for your first year of membership and unlimited entry to 5 of our sites and 10% discount at Kew Gardens, which enables you to visit Kew Palace.
-Please visit the member’s page or speak to a member of staff when you arrive.
-If you wish to pay by direct debit, this can be done either in person at the main ticket office (not the Magic Garden kiosk) or by printing the form online, completing and posting to our membership office.
+If you pay by direct debit, you will receive 15 months for the price of 12 for your first year of membership.
+Please join online or speak to a member of staff on arrival.

-A Palace ticket enables everyone to enjoy everything the Palace and gardens have to offer.
-The ticket allows unlimited entry on the day of your visit to all paying areas including the Magic Garden and Maze, and the opportunity to enjoy the daily programme which takes place throughout The Palace.
-In addition to this, a Palace ticket enables our visitors to enjoy special events such as the Tudor Joust and the BBC Good Food Festival which take place in July and August respectively.
+A palace ticket enables everyone to enjoy everything the palace and gardens have to offer.
+The ticket allows unlimited entry on the day of your visit to all paying areas including the Magic Garden, and the opportunity to enjoy the daily programme which takes place throughout the palace.
 We recognise different areas of the whole site appeal to different age groups and our ticketing aims to reflect this.

 As a valued member, you will not incur extra costs if you bring children under 5 years to the Magic Garden, but we would like to capture the details of all children living at your address who you wish to be included in your membership.
 This will enable the membership team to contact you about family activities and events at all our sites.
 Upon renewing your membership, please provide us with the names and dates of birth of all children you wish to bring.